 Our furry friends are an extension of our family and we delight in giving them treats and seeing them enjoy themselves.
 We all love a good treat ourselves right?
 A little bit of cake, a bag of crisps – so why can’t our fur babies have something tasty too?
 They definitely can!
 Here are some tips to ensuring treats are both tasty and safe for your pet.
+We share our tips for giving your pets treats.

+Check human food is safe.
 There are lots of foods that are fine for us but definitely not for our pets.
 Always be careful and check before giving your pet any human food.

 Many foods can be too high in fat and cause tummy upset or may even be seriously toxic and can cause irreparable damage to their organs.